rkgofiitk/academic-issues.github.io/Topics/indiancolleges.md

 He told me, "Sir, I could pay for a first-class; the rates are pretty high."

 AICTE was established in 1945.
 However, the AICTE Act was passed by the Parliament in 1987.
 It started dictating terms for establishing
 standardized norms for technical education across the country in the early 1990s.
 At this critical time, the govt of the day chose the wrong guy as the Chairperson.
 As a result, AICTE soon became a cesspool of corruption.
 I was a member of the evaluation team for new colleges and attended a couple of evaluation committee meetings.
 In one of the meetings, I came across a person who presented seven proposals for promoting colleges spread across Tamil Nadu.
-We rejected all of his proposals, as it became evident that the guy has unscrupulous intentions.
-His proposals are inadequate, he had no clue of running even a coaching institutions.
-He thought faculty is an expandable commodity.
-An AICTE stamp of approval is just enough for running racket of distributing certificates.
-On another occassion, I was an expert member of a field inspection team.
-We visited of six colleges in Secunderabad and Hyderabad, seeking AICTE approval for starting B. Tech in CS.
+We rejected all of his proposals, as it became evident that the guy had unscrupulous intentions.
+His proposals are rubbish, and he needed to learn to run even a coaching institution.
+He thought faculty was an expandable commodity.
+An AICTE stamp of approval is just enough to run a racket of distributing certificates.
+On another occasion, I was an expert member of a field inspection team.
+We visited six colleges in Secunderabad and Hyderabad, seeking AICTE approval for starting B. Tech in CS.
 Our team had three academic experts and was led by the director of AICTE.
 The inspection visits of expert teams were supposed to be confidential.
 But the operators knew them in advance.
 During the inspection team's visit, the proposers tried their best to bribe the inspection team in various devious ways, including presenting gifts for spouses.
 We rejected all the proposals during